Ph.D. Program

 Qualifying Examination

 Full-time Ph.D. students should sit for their Qualifying Examination by the end of their third semester at UMBC.
-The exam is usually given at the end of the Fall and Spring semesters (January and June).
+The exam is usually given before the start of the Fall and Spring semesters.

 Candidacy Examination